samuel-walters/docker/README.md

 > 2. Run the commands `kubectl create -f mongo.yml` and `kubectl create -f app-deploy.yml`.

+> 3. Run this command `kubectl exec podname node seeds/seed.js` to display posts on the /posts page.

-> 3. Go to localhost (port 80) and also check the /posts page.
+> 4. Go to localhost (port 80) and check the /posts page.

 ## Kubernetes Commands